scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    :scale: 70%
    :figclass: w

-   Pylira applied to Chandra data from the Galactic center region, using the observation IDs *4684* and *4684*.
-The image on the left shows the raw observed counts between 0.5 and 7 keV.
+   Pylira applied to Fermi-LAT data from the Galactic center region.
+The image on the left shows the raw measured counts between 5 and 1000 GeV.
 The image on the right shows the deconvolved version.
-The LIRA hyperprior values where chosen as *ms\_al\_kap1=1, ms\_al\_kap2=0.02, ms\_al\_kap3=1*.
-   No baseline background model was taken into account. :label:`fermi-gc`
+The LIRA hyperprior values were chosen as *ms\_al\_kap1=1, ms\_al\_kap2=0.02, ms\_al\_kap3=1*.
+A baseline background model was not included. :label:`fermi-gc`

 Summary & Outlook